apache/doris/docs/en/sql-reference/sql-statements/Data Manipulation/BROKER LOAD.md

             WHERE:

             After filtering the transformed data, data that meets where predicates can be loaded.
 Only column names in tables can be referenced in WHERE statements.

+            merge_type:

+            The type of data merging supports three types: APPEND, DELETE, and MERGE.
+APPEND is the default value, which means that all this batch of data needs to be appended to the existing data.
+DELETE means to delete all rows with the same key as this batch of data.
+MERGE semantics Need to be used in conjunction with the delete condition, which means that the data that meets the delete on condition is processed according to DELETE semantics and the rest is processed according to APPEND semantics

+            delete_on_predicates:

+            Only used when merge type is MERGE

     3. broker_name